demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 ### xdr-run-script
 ***
+This command will soon be deprecated; prefer xdr-script-run instead.
 Initiates a new endpoint script execution action using a script from the script library.

 #### Base Command